Cross Cultural Studies Concentration

 For international students interested in Cross-Cultural Studies

 With generous suppport from the Starr Foundation, Carleton is able to offer scholarship assistance to qualified students from Asia for four years of study at Carleton College leading to the Bachelor of Arts degree.
-Starr Scholars are expected to participate in the Cross-Cultural Studies concentration, although they are free to pursue any major they desire.
+Starr Scholars are encouraged to participate in the Cross-Cultural Studies concentration and are free to pursue any major they desire.
 Carleton College and the Starr Foundations expect that Starr Scholars will return to their home countries or regions either after graduation from Carleton or participation in a postgraduate program.

 “I thoroughly enjoyed my freshman seminar, Growing Up Cross-Culturally.
 The professor did a good job of incorporating many different media into the course…while realizing that we could also learn a great deal from the incredibly varied experiences of students in the class.”